Produce

 Room Temperature Safety

-The 2-hour rule applies to cut or peeled onions: Perishable foods should not be left at room temperature (between 40°F and 140°F) for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
+Perishable foods, including peeled or cut onions, should not be left at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), this time reduces to 1 hour.

 Expert Tips